Charming, inviting and thoughtful office spaces

 The area has seen the rise of high-class boutique hotels that have become popular especially among business travellers visiting Helsinki.
-The hotels Fabian, Haven and Lilla Roberts were ranked in the Top 5 of best Finnish hotels in 2016.
+Hotels F6, Fabian, Haven, Kämp and Lilla Roberts have been selected among the best hotels in Finland.

 Our long history